leizhao3/DragonChaser/README.md

-#To-Do
-* Profile Picture for the youtube link

 # Project Overview
 This project is to design and build the self-driving RC car that has following functionality with the BOM cost less than $500:
 * Indoor Mapping Generation